kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 The `FormBuilder` is part of the `angular2/common` module, that we will be using to create our Model-driven form.

-In order to use the `FormBuilder`, we obviously need to import it into our component definition file first.
+In order to use the `FormBuilder`, we obviously need to import it into our component file first.

 {% highlight javascript %}
   // email-form.component.ts